 Rowland advises that when seeking medical help, "ignore or ditch any health care provider, doctor, nurse, or anyone else who suggests you made bad decisions that led to being drugged, or that being drugged was your fault.
 You can find empowering providers, especially for long-term or non-emergency follow-up."

-Whether you seek immediate medical attention, Rowland states, "Rohypnol wears off after about 12 hours, and people should stay around friends or family they trust until they are sure the drug is out of their system."
-They can keep an eye out for negative symptoms of the drug, make sure you "don't vomit, stop breathing, have seizures," or have cognitive issues, such as mood swings and not knowing where you are.
-"If you are drugged and are somewhere safe, with people you trust, they will be your eyes, ears, and brain while you are drugged, and they can keep you safe or seek care for you until the drug wears off," Rowland adds.
+Even if you can’t seek immediate medical attention, it’s important to surround yourself with other people who can watch out for you in the hours and days after the incident.
+"Rohypnol wears off after about 12 hours, and people should stay around friends or family they trust until they are sure the drug is out of their system,” Rowland says.
+They can keep an eye out for negative symptoms of the drug, make sure you "don't vomit, stop breathing, have seizures," or have cognitive issues, such as mood swings or not knowing where you are.
+"If you are drugged and are somewhere safe, with people you trust, they will be your eyes, ears, and brain ... and they can keep you safe or seek care for you until the drug wears off," Rowland adds.